 Potential Impact

-Successful exploitation results in unauthorized read access to a subset of data accessible by MySQL Server.
+Successful exploitation allows unauthorized read access to some data accessible by MySQL Server, potentially exposing sensitive information.
 There is no impact on data integrity or availability.
-The vulnerability requires a high-privileged attacker with network access, limiting the attack surface.
-No known active exploitation has been reported.
+The vulnerability requires a high privileged attacker with network access, limiting the scope of potential attackers.
+No known exploits in the wild have been reported as of the advisory date.

 Mitigation Recommendations